How Does a 401(k) Work When You Retire?

 Key Takeaways

-• Upon retirement, you have the option to leave your money in your 401(k), transfer it to an IRA, withdraw a lump sum, convert it into an annuity, or take required minimum distributions (RMDs) at age 73.
+• Upon retirement, choose to leave your 401(k), transfer it, withdraw a lump sum, convert it, or take RMDs at 73.

-• Consider factors like your income needs, other sources of income, and existing investments when deciding what to do with your 401(k) after retirement.
+• Consider your income needs, other sources, and existing investments before deciding on your 401(k).

-• Be mindful of potential tax implications and penalties associated with different withdrawal options, such as taking a large lump sum or withdrawing from Roth accounts.
+• Watch for tax implications and penalties with different withdrawal options, like lump sums or Roth withdrawals.

-• Take your time and utilize available resources like financial calculators and professional advice to make an informed decision about your 401(k) after retirement.
+• Take your time and use tools like calculators or professional advice to decide on your 401(k).

 If you're curious about what to do with your 401(k) after retirement or wondering how a 401(k) works when you retire, you'll be happy to know that there are plenty of options and insights available.
 But before you begin planning how to turn your accumulated wealth into a retirement income stream, it's important to fully understand those options.